DreamPast/efjson/README.md

 Copy `efjson.ts` into your project.

-If you need a minimal build, the `dist` folder also provides `efjson.min.cjs` and `efjson.min.mjs` (some private variables are renamed for better compression).
+If you need a minimal build, the `dist` folder also provides `efjson.min.mjs` (some private variables are renamed for better compression).

 ## Example